Funded by Department of Justice – Youth Justice

 PGUAJS has formed a collaborative partnership with the Cariboo Action Training Society to address the needs of young Indigenous males on probation.
 Once a week, PGUAJS delivers a culturally appropriate addiction support program with teachings that have included: learning how to tan a moose hide; ceremonial drumming; how to build and care for a Sweat Lodge; Sweat Lodge ceremony; Smudge ceremony; learning to fish; and the youth have learned the importance of ceremony with Elders, with the emphasis on respect.

-Marcel attends Case Management meetings with Camp Trapping and youth caregivers to encourage traditional supports upon release from the camp.
+Elder Marcel Gagnon attends Case Management meetings with Camp Trapping and youth caregivers to encourage traditional supports upon release from the camp.

 The PGUAJS Indigenous Justice Worker(s) also supports this program to provide the youth who return to Prince George with a continuum of care, upon release, or to connect them with a Justice Worker in their communities.

-Youth performing on the Pow Wow drum for Elders and staff
+Elder Marcel Gagnon with youth performing on the Pow Wow drum for The Elders Justice Council and staff